lyteword/kjv/revelation/chapter-11.md

 <sup>13</sup> And the same hour was there a great earthquake, and the tenth part of the city fell, and in the earthquake were slain of men seven thousand: and the remnant were affrighted, and gave glory to the God of heaven.

-<sup>14</sup> The second woe is past; and, behold, the third woe cometh quickly.
+<sup>14</sup> The second woe is past; *and*, behold, the third woe cometh quickly.

-<sup>15</sup> And the seventh angel sounded; and there were great voices in heaven, saying, The kingdoms of this world are become the kingdoms of our Lord, and of his Christ; and he shall reign for ever and ever.
+<sup>15</sup> And the seventh angel sounded; and there were great voices in heaven, saying, The kingdoms of this world are become *the kingdoms* of our Lord, and of his Christ; and he shall reign for ever and ever.

 <sup>16</sup> And the four and twenty elders, which sat before God on their seats, fell upon their faces, and worshipped God,